35. Reports » Tools » Packets¶

 In this tab, you can capture packets and view the packet dumps captured manually by Console users or automatically via a Response.
 Console provides an integrated packet analyzer that resembles the popular WireShark software.

 Administrators, operators, and guests with packet capturing privileges can generate packet dumps by clicking the [Capture Packets] button.

-By default, the captures are sorted by time in descending order.
-By clicking the down arrow of any column header, you can apply row filters, change sorting direction and toggle the visibility of columns.
+By default, the records are sorted by time in descending order.
+By clicking the down arrow of any column header, you can apply row filters, change sorting direction, and toggle columns’ visibility.